norton120/pirate_baby/content/project-301/take_to_the_sea.md

 Modern tech startups are home to an economic phenomenon known as the HENRY, which is an acronym for “High Earner, Not Rich Yet.”
 HENRYs are the legacy of the original dot com startups.
 The formula, “get in early for equity, go hard, exit huge” made overnight millionaires out of smart people that were willing to take a risk; forgo job security and health insurance, work 100 hour weeks for 2-3 years, and then cash in your stock as a newly minted member of the 1%.

 The startup world of today is a cargo cult version of the dot com startup.
-Capital arrangements and equity offerings have evolved into a convoluded shell game, where investors take home the majority of the upsides and bear little of the risk.
+Capital arrangements and equity offerings have evolved into a convoluded shell game, where investors take home a dispreportionate cut of the upside and bear little of the risk.
+The new startup

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwNTY4Nzc5Miw4NTAzMTY4NTUsLTEyMT
+eyJoaXN0b3J5IjpbMTI1OTAwNzUxNCw4NTAzMTY4NTUsLTEyMT
 U5NTI1OTksMTMxNTczODIzMiw3NTE3OTIxNTYsLTE5MTgxODQz
 NTEsODcxNDAwNTIsMTI0NzQ1NTA1NywyMDA3NjI5MTgzLC0xMz
 YxNjEyMzA0LDE4NjA2NzI2MDddfQ==